zmilan/laravel-docker-setup/README.md

 # Main use case
-This repository is created with one use case in mind: to have easy option to start developing Laravel application locally.
+This repository is created with one use case in mind: to have easy option to start developing Laravel+LiveWire application locally.
-It is not something that you should use in production!

 ## Steps